pkoenders/portfolio2020/src/content/projects-md/mind-lab/mind-lab.md

 The Mind Lab and Tech Futures Lab is a business and technology accelerator for students and professionals.

-Designed user flows & wire-frames and hi definition mocks for course enrolment.
+I created the user flows & wire-frames and hi definition designs for course enrolment module.

 </div>